Parsa-Rajabi/CS-5500/docs/ai-policy.md

 **Please note that this policy on the use of AI tools is up for change as the term progresses.
 Changes will be communicated in-class and via this page.**

-Questions about this policy can be directed to the instructor via email with the following email header: _[CS 5340 - AI Policy]_.
+Questions about this policy can be directed to the instructor via email with the following email header: _[CS 5500 - AI Policy]_.

 ### Acknowledgements

-This policy was originally developed by [Dongwook Yoon](https://dwyoon.com/) at UBC and refined through the feedback of students from multiple courses at UBC and SFU.
+This policy was originally developed by [Dongwook Yoon](https://dwyoon.com/) at UBC and refined through the feedback of students from multiple courses at UBC, SFU and Northeastern University.